brainhack-school2020/deep_representational_learning/README.md

 By doing this with all pairs of images presented (49 stimuli = 1178 pairs), we created a Dissimilarity Matrix that is a summary of how the brain of each participant encodes diverse visual stimuli.
 This Representational Dissimilarity Matrix (RDM) was used as the base data input of this project.

 -RDMs were averaged across particpants (N=23).

-Description specifics : N = 23 neurotypical human participants; preprocessed EEG recordings (128 electrodes BioSemi); ~3200 trials per particpant (total trials ~= 73,000).
+Preprocessed EEG recordings at 128 electrodes (BioSemi)

 Task: simple one-back task over a stream of images containing faces of different emotions/gender, human-made/natural objects, animals and scenes.